panfanky/daybooking/README.md

 # daybooking
-Simple community booking ajax script.
+Simple community booking PHP and jQuery ajax script.
 No login, similar to shared google sheet: anyone with the link can edit.
 For each day users can propose their a plan to a field, admin controls special admin field with approved programme.
 Originally made for booking one rehearsal room.